miminame-daisuki/nhentai-scraper/README.md

     1. Repeat Step 3-iv., except that it should be displaying a lot more information this time.
     1. Locate `Cookie` and `User-Agent` under the `Request` section.

-4. Depending on your installation, execute the program either by:
+1. Depending on your installation, execute the program either by:
     - Double clicking the `main` unix executable file.
     - Running `python main.py` (located in the `src/` folder) in your terminal.

 - If you want the program to continue to run even when the computer is in sleep, do either of the following instead:
     - Double click the `main_no_sleep.command` file in the `src/` folder
     - Run `caffeinate python main.py` inside the `src/` folder.

-5. Follow the instructions, and copy-paste your cookies & user agent from Step 3. when prompted.
+1. Follow the instructions, and copy-paste your cookies & user agent from Step 3. when prompted.

-6. The program will automatically create a `Downloaded/` folder for the downloaded galleries and begin download.
+1. The program will automatically create a `Downloaded/` folder for the downloaded galleries and begin download.

+1. Confirm the download folder location when asked `Download to /your/download/folder/location?(y/n)` by either typing `y` or `n` then `enter`.

-7. To end the program, simply press `Ctrl-c`.
+1. To end the program, simply press `Ctrl-c`.
+(Recommended: save the terminal window)

-8. The next time you start the program, it will continue to download any unfinished galleries.
+1. The next time you start the program, it will prompt the folloing questions:
+    1. `Download to /your/download/folder/location?(y/n)`
+    1. `Update cookies?(y/n)`: Go to [nhentai](https://nhentai.net) and see if you need to update your cookies for bypassing CloudFlare.
+    1. `Skip downloaded galleries?(y/n)`: If `y`, the program will skip over an entry in the `download_list.txt` if every gallery belonging to the entry is already downloaded.
+    1. `Skip to tag?(Press Enter for no skip)`: If you wish to start downloading from where your last session ended, enter the name of the last unfinished entry from your last session (ex: if you stopped the program while it was downloading 'tag:aaa', then type 'tag:aaa' then `Enter`.
+    The program should resume the download process.

 ## Some Tips when Using the Program
 - [Reindex spotlight](https://support.apple.com/en-us/102321) if it is not skipping a praticular tag, even though all galleries from the tag have already been downloaded.